whelew/party-tracker-project-four/README.md

 - The idea was to invite people to your campaign so each user can track their character personally.
 At the moment the website is set up for only one user to use a single campaign at a time.
 - For this to be implemented would take a lot of time but it is a feature that I would be very keen on adding as soon as possible.

+### Theme Selector
+This will allow players to choose an active theme for the website.
+- The player will be able to cycle through different asthetic themes with the click of a button.
+- A forest theme, a dark dungeon, arcane magic, fire magic, deep waters.
+- This is a nice feature to add however due to the time required to code it, it didn't have high priority on my list compared to other areas.

 ## Overview